 8. Numb Teeth | Good Dentist In My Area

-Numbness of tooth, especially after a period of toothaches, is an indication that you have a dental infection that’s spread to the tooth’s root.
+Numbness of the tooth, especially after a period of toothaches, is an indication that you have a dental infection that’s spread to the tooth’s root.
 If you can’t feel anything in your tooth, the dental infection may have spread into the tooth’s root and infected the nerves, which will prevent any sensation.
 Consult a good dentist in my area immediately.

 9. General Exhaustion | Best Dentist in Houston